-1897 Sulptor Rubin Nakian is born and would live in Stamford.
-CT from the 1950s until his
+1897 Sculptor Reuben Nakian is born and would live in Stamford, CT from the 1950s until his death in 1986.

-1905 African-American painter Lois Mailou Jones is born in Boston, MA.
+African-American painter Lois Mailou Jones is born in Boston, MA.
 She would become a very influential artist to the Harlem Renaissance.

-The Armory Show opens in NYC; organized by artists and exhibiting over 300 works of modern American and European artists.
+1913 The Armory Show opens in NYC; organized by artists and exhibiting over 300 works of modern American and European artists.

-The Montclair Museum is founded to collect American and Native American works and to promote art and learning.
+1914 The Montclair Museum is founded to collect American and Native American works and to promote art and learning.

-Painter Georgia O'Keeffe's

-first solo exhibit is held at

-291 Gallery, and organized by
+1917 Painter Georgia O'Keeffe's first solo exhibit is held at 291 Gallery, and organized by photographer Alfred Stieglitz, whom she later would marry.

-photographer Alfred Stieglitz

-whom she later would marry.

-1902 Lora's daughter Harriet is born Lora's daughter Margaret is in Cleveland, OH. born Coshocton, OH.
+1902 Lora's daughter Harriet is born Lora's daughter Margaret is in Cleveland, OH.
+1905 born Coshocton, OH.

-John Ballou joins Vail & Co. book publishing business.
+1907 John Ballou joins Vail & Co. book publishing business.